An Open Letter to the Principals

 7. Maintain an open-line for us to reach you.

-When we can communicate with you we become effective as a team.
+When we can communicate with you, we become active as a team.

 8. They say, best teachers belong to the classroom.